Monday, October 3, 2022

 The Fabulous DanaCam!

-… a tiny little bit of internet history…
+… a little bit of internet history …

-We went to a little place called Nozawa’s over in Avon, at the bottom of Beaver Creek, and literally spent a weeks grocery budget on lunch - sushi, of course.
+I had lunch a while back at Nozawa’s over in Avon, at the bottom of Beaver Creek, and literally spent a weeks grocery budget on lunch - sushi, of course.
 (Oddly, it’s about the same cost as it was the last time I was there a decade ago.
 I’d forgotten how good it is… omg!)

-Some of you satellite folks will remember we were on the internet at the office long before it was commercialized on 8/1/95.
+Some of you satellite folks will remember our kittle company was on the internet long before it was commercialized on 8/1/95.
 We’d spent at least a year experimenting with different ways to pack TCP/IP into the serial data formats available with satellite modems, using our local vail.net dial up user base as Guinea pigs, to see how much latency they’d put up with and working out ways to reduce the TCP issues that latency caused.

 Our company’s commercial website came online the first day the modern net was alive and it was legal to have a commercial presence online.
 (There were only about 5000 websites worldwide that were up by midnight that night - commercial and government - and the vast majority were existing NASA, university and government.
 I remember because yahoo kept a running count back then.)